 Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text.
-Exams 1 and 2 will be in class time.
-The third exam will be scheduled during the exam period.
-Exams will not be returned to students but may be reviewed in the instructor's office.
+Midterm exams will be in class time.
+The final exam will be scheduled during the exam period.
+Exams will not be returned to students but may be reviewed in the instructor's office within a week of writing.